Creating a National Adaptation Strategy for the United States: The Interagency Climate Change Adaptation Task Force

 - Evaluation

-- Support international adaptation efforts
+- Supporting international adaptation efforts; and

 - Adopt Integrated Approaches: Adaptation should be incorporated into core policies, planning, practices, and programs whenever possible.